 Letter 2002: Gregory to Prejectus [Praeiectus], Bishop of Narni [city in Umbria, central Italy].

-It has come to our attention that, on account of our pressing sins, a deadly plague is raging unchecked in your city of Narni — a matter that has grieved us greatly.
-For this reason, greeting your brotherhood in every way, we urge that you by no means cease in your admonition and exhortation of both the Lombards and the Romans who dwell in that place, and especially of the pagans and heretics, that they may be converted to the true and right Catholic faith.
-For in this way, divine mercy will perhaps come to their aid in this life on account of their conversion; or if it should happen that they die, they will — and this is even more to be hoped for — pass from this world absolved of their sins.
+It has come to us, our sins pressing upon us, that in your city of Narni a mortal pestilence is raging without restraint, a matter which has grieved us exceedingly.
+Wherefore, greeting your Fraternity in every way, we urge that you in no wise cease from admonishing and exhorting the Lombards and the Romans who dwell in that same place, and especially the gentiles [pagans] and the heretics, that they may be converted to the true and right catholic faith.
+For thus either the divine mercy will perhaps, by reason of their conversion, come to their aid even in this life; or, if it should befall that they depart [this life], they will pass over, absolved from their crimes, by their own [amendment]—which is the more to be desired.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.